Skip to Content

 5. Don’t Rush

-Take the time to stop and take pictures of the incredible views along this scenic road.
+Take the time to stop and take pictures of the incredible views along this scenic Banff road.
 Make a day of it by stopping at one of the lakes or other spots along the way.

 6. Be Safe

-This is still a road with some vehicle traffic, even during the closure.
-Wear a helmet and, if riding with kids, teach kids about biking etiquette, most importantly about following the rules of biking on a road.
+As one of the most scenic drives in Banff, there is a lot of vehicle traffic.Wear a helmet and, if riding with kids, teach kids about biking etiquette, most importantly about following the rules of biking on a road.

 7. Dress for Cool Mornings